| The sections to be presented will

 mechanisms (iron deficiency, CNS neurotransmission,

+physiologic conditioning).
 Clinical consequences of pica may

 have broad epidemiologic implications as in lead intoxication